Genocides in history (World War I through World War II): United States

 William Hale in 1926, second from the left, and John Ramsey, third from left, are flanked by two U.S. marshals.

-The Osage Indian murders was a plot by William King Hale and others to kill full-blood Osage to gain the mineral rights for their reservation.
+The Osage Indian murders in the early 20th century was a plot by William King Hale and others to kill full-blood Osage to gain the mineral rights for their reservation.
 The events have been characterised as a genocide due to the intentions of its perpetrators to destroy the Osage nation.
 While some label the murders themselves as an instance of genocide, others include the murders in a longer process of genocide against the Osage nation.
 Estimates vary widely as to the percentage of the Osage nation killed in the murders, with the lowest estimate being 10% of 591 full-blood Osage being killed.

 Japan

 Kantō Massacre

-The Kantō Massacre was a mass murder in the Kantō region of Japan committed in the aftermath of the 1923 Great Kantō earthquake.
+The Kantō Massacre was a mass murder which was committed in the Kantō region of Japan in the aftermath of the 1923 Great Kantō earthquake.
 With the explicit and implicit approval of parts of the Japanese government, the Japanese military, police, and vigilantes murdered an estimated 6,000 people: mainly ethnic Koreans, but also Chinese and Japanese people mistaken to be Korean, and Japanese communists, socialists, and anarchists.